medavox/seba/README.md

 ## Building

-you need to provide the project with some game files:
+You need to provide the project with some game files:

 ```
 Content/Data/Components.sbc
-Content/Data/CubeBlocks/
+Content/Data/CubeBlocks/ (the entire directory)
 Content/Data/Localization/MyTexts.resx
 ```